 You must hold your P1s for at least 12 months.
-Speed restrictions and other rules apply, you can read about them on the Transport Tas website. and there are speed restrictions.
-If you commit a P1 restart offence they outline, you may need to hold your P1s for longer, learn more at Transport Tas.
+Speed limits, peer passenger restrictions and mobile phone bans apply, you can read about them on Plates Plus Tasmania.
+If you commit a P1 restart offence, you may need to hold your P1s for longer, learn more at Transport Tas.

 The P2 stage

 Depending on your age, you’ll have your P2 licence for either one or two years.
-Following this you’re a licenced driver.
+Following this you’re a licensed driver.
 Congratulations!
 Be responsible and stay safe.

 Get through the P1 and P2 stage without committing a driving offence and get rewarded.
-You'll be able to apply for a refund of your licence issuing fees with Transport Tas.
+The safer driver reward provides eligible drivers with a free 3 year full licence.
 What a great incentive!
 Also, if you purchased a 7 or 10 lesson driving package through us, you’re now eligible for your free roadside.
 Show your licence at an RACT Driving School so they can congratulate you and arrange it.